AvielZaman/Cellular-Development---DogCupid/README.md

 1. Are you new in the app and haven't discover dogs yet ?
 Click on "Discover" button and you gonna discover a lot of dogs around you!
 2. You can also click on "chats" button to open the the chats with the dog you liked or with dogs who liked you!
-3. Don't worry, you won't miss even on the likes you got!
-Our system notifies you when someone liked you ♥
+3. Afraid of missing new likes ?
+We got you!
+Our system notifies you in-app when someone likes you ♥

 ![image](https://github.com/user-attachments/assets/89d55dc9-9cc9-45fc-a6ed-9f19e866282f)                          ![image](https://github.com/user-attachments/assets/ece5667a-f987-4406-a9e5-5f421ba63cd1)